xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-GUIDANCE:
 : The target application/applicability of a network management approach should be integrated in the specification itself.

-# Additional Assessments

-This section captures some early assessments.
-The goal is first to capture received feedback, challenge it, and then structure it.

-## What Went Well

--	An overview of current and next possible technologies were given
--	Some rather technical, technology focused input from operators were collected
--	Some protocols were early on de-scoped and described why

-## What Went Wrong

--	Not enough implementers (software developers implementing the standards) and users (network operators using the network management software developed based on standards) were present and were well organized.
-That lead to standards which are technical not implementable and implementation that are not applicable or bringing not enough added value.
--	IETF is not the expert community in data engineering.
-The experts are in the data industry.
-Without them, integration in data processing chains like Data Mesh is going to be a challenge.
--	Closed Loop Operation and Intent Based Networking were not considered as a use case or overall non-technology related use cases were not considered.
--	Most drawn conclusions were not explained why the IETF community came to such conclusions.
--	We were looking at the past and present and not into the distant future.
-What do we need in 5-10 years?

-## Where Can Be Improved

--	Focus on use cases.
-What goal do we need to fulfill and who can describe best: Network Operators
--	Focus on how those use cases could be implemented best and what standards would help: Software and Data Engineers
--	Look at current standards and see wherever those standards contribute to those implementations: IETF community
--	List what is missing and analyze why it is missing: IETF community
--	Create an eco-systems of software developer and network operators which share their open source tools: IETF community
--	Recommend that operational and management considerations are developed in early stage of protocols development: IESG

 # Security Considerations